Mary Elizabeth Hampe, Library Director & Librarian

 Mary has been the Director of the Coraopolis Memorial Library since 2019.
 She possesses a master’s degree in Library Science from Clarion University and a master’s degree in Business Education from Robert Morris University.
 She is also a PA-certified Business, Computer, & Information Technology teacher, a PA-certified School Library Media Specialist, and has also studied English as a Second Language.
 In 2019, she earned her certificate of public librarianship as a public librarian professional from the state of PA.
 Prior to coming to the CML, Mary worked as a schoolteacher for fourteen years teaching computer, research, and library skills to children in grades K-8 and taught math and business English to adult students at Bidwell Training Center, Pittsburgh.
 She is very excited to be able to share her love of literature and technology with the community.
-Some of her favorite books include The Great Gatsby written by F. Scott Fitzgerald, The Hobbit written by J.R.R.
-Tolkien, Jane Eyre written by Charlotte Bronte, and The Invisible Life of Addie LaRue written by V.E.
-Schwab (which she highly recommends).
+She enjoys gardening and reading non-fiction books about law, criminology, and archival history.
+Some of her favorite fiction books include The Great Gatsby written by F. Scott Fitzgerald, The Hobbit written by J.R.R.
+Tolkien, Where the Crawdads Sing written by Delia Owens, and The Invisible Life of Addie LaRue written by V.E.
+Schwab.

 Julie is a homeschooling mother of three.
 She has worked at the Coraopolis Memorial Library since 2014 and has lived in Coraopolis with her husband since 2004.
 Julie loves a wide variety of books, especially the classics, such as Jane Eyre, and The Elusive Pimpernel, mysteries, some YA, poetry by Atticus, and non-fiction.
 Some of her favorite authors are P.G Wodehouse, Melanie Dickerson, Mary Higgins Clark, Debbie Macomber, Elin Hilderbrand, Marie Benedict, and Elizabeth Adler.
 When she is not working or teaching her children, you can find her relaxing with a book or audiobook.